Our People

 Manchester

-In 2021 we started the Young People’s Programme Panel; a group of young musicians participating in our Connect programme, who meet regularly online.
+In 2021 we started AMPLIFY; a panel of young musicians participating in our Connect programme, who meet regularly online.
 Chaired by Young Sounds mentors, this is a space for them to chat about their experiences on Connect and explore the ideas for how to make the programme even better.

 Sessions are led by young people and are an opportunity for them to meet their peers from different parts of the country and make some important decisions about how Young Sounds support other young musicians.
 Click here to find out more.